AckerlyXu/heima/articles/automation/automation-troubleshooting-automation-errors.md

 **Reason for the error:**
 This error can be caused by the following reasons:

 1. Memory Limit.
-We have limits on how much memory allocated to a Sandbox Automation service limits so a job may fail it if is using more than 400 MB of memory.
+There are documented limits on how much memory allocated to a Sandbox  [Automation service limits](../azure-subscription-service-limits.md#automation-limits) so a job may fail it if it is using more than 400 MB of memory.

 2. Module Incompatible.
 This can occur if module dependencies are not correct and if they are not, your runbook typically returns a "Command not found" or "Cannot bind parameter" message.